johnzxcvbnm/Adi/unit_1/w02d03/instructor_notes/ARRAY_METHODS_CALLBACKS.md

 ## Now you try
 ### Activity - 30 mins

 With the following arrays, define and perform all of the methods below.
 Each group will then be assigned a method to teach to the class.
+When you present your method to the class, please come up with a real world example of when you might use this method.

 1. Every
 1. Filter
 1. Find
 1. Find Index
 1. For Each
-1. Map
+1. Map _(come up with a new example!)_
 1. Reduce
 1. Some
-1. Sort (research how to use sort with a callback)
+1. Sort _(research how to use sort with a callback)_

 ```javascript
 const classArray = ['Javascript','HTML','CSS','Data Analysis', 'Marketing', 'Database Design', 'Visual Design'];